wikibonsai/wikibonsai/README.md

     - [caudex][wibomd-repo-caudex]: An index to cache and store WikiBonsai relationships.
     - [semtree][wibomd-repo-semtree]: Base utilities for "semantic tree" or "knowledge bonsai" building in markdown.
     - [treehouze][wibomd-repo-treehouze]: Generalized graph utilities with minor specialized features for visualizing WikiBonsai-enabled markdown-based PKMs.
-    - [wikirefs][wibomd-repo-wikirefs]: Base utilities for `[[wikirefs]]`.
+    - [wikirefs][wibomd-repo-wikirefs]: Base utilities for internal links (`[[wikirefs]]`).
   - Spec:
-    - [caml-spec][wibomd-repo-caml-spec]: Test suite for Colon Attribute Markup Language (`:colon::attributes`) specification.
+    - [caml-spec][wibomd-repo-caml-spec]: Test suite for Colon Attribute Markup Language, CAML, (`:colon::attributes`) specification.
-    - [wikirefs-spec][wibomd-repo-wikirefs-spec]: Test suite for `[[wikirefs]]` specification.
+    - [wikirefs-spec][wibomd-repo-wikirefs-spec]: Test suite for wikirefs (`[[wikirefs]]`) specification.

 ## ⚠️ Usage Note

 The systems you interact with have an effect on the way you think.
 This system is meant to provide a ["jungle gym for the thought,"][wibomd-doc-philosophy--a-jungle-gym-for-thought] but it can't do everything and might even have negative consequences if used improperly.
-Here are some supplemental suggestions for adopting a framework such as this, especially for educational purposes:
+Here are some supplemental suggestions for adopting a PKM-framework such as this, especially for educational purposes:

 ### Write Full Essays